Signatures feature downloads digitally signed signatures to devices. Diagnostic

 update request only by initiating an on-demand CLI.
 In a force-download update

 request, the latest version of the DS file is downloaded irrespective of the

 current DS file version on the device.

-Signature feature is enabled by default on the Cisco software.
-The following is
+signature feature is enabled by default in Cisco software.
+The following is the

 Find the DS(es)

 you want to download and assign them to the device.
 This step is mandatory for

 regular periodic download, but not required for forced download.